-Of the 22 million annual riders, roughly 1.5 million of the Staten Island Ferry passengers are tourists wanting to enjoy the view from this free ferry running between Manhattan to Staten Island.
+Of its approximately 22 million annual riders, roughly 1.5 million of the Staten Island Ferry passengers are tourists who take the ride for the iconic New York views from this free ferry running between Manhattan to Staten Island.

 The Museum of Modern Art (MoMA)

-Founded in 1929 as the first museum dedicated entirely to contemporary art, the MoMA is host to an impressive collection of modern artistic efforts.
-From painting and sculpture to film and architecture, the Museum of Modern Art's diverse collection has something for everyone, including kids, which is probably why it attractions roughly 3 million visitors each year.
-They also have an amazing gift shop where you can buy beautiful souvenirs for yourself and your friends back home.
+Founded in 1929 as the first museum dedicated entirely to contemporary art, the Museum of Modern Art is home to an impressive collection of modern works of art.
+From painting and sculpture to film and architecture, MoMA's diverse collection has something for just about everyone.
+Don't miss its gift shop, where you can buy classy souvenirs of your trip.Continue to 7 of 14 below.

 American Museum of Natural History

 Since opening to the public in 1869, the American Museum of Natural History has evolved and grown.
-In addition to the Rose Center planetarium and permanent exhibits, the museum hosts a revolving series of temporary exhibits, so there is always something new to see.
-The museum welcomes roughly 5 million visitors annually!
+In addition to the Rose Center planetarium and permanent displays, the museum hosts a revolving series of temporary exhibitions.

 Grand Central Terminal

-Grand Central is both an essential NYC transit hub and a beautiful example of Beaux-Arts architecture.
-Even if we exclude the commuters, 21.6 million out-of-town tourists visit Grand Central annually!
+Grand Central Terminal is both an essential New York City transit hub and an authentic example of Beaux-Arts architecture.

-More than 40 million people visit Central Park each year and the park's 843 acres have offered a welcome escape from the concrete jungle of New York City for over 150 years.
-New Yorkers and visitors alike come to Central Park year round to exercise, relax and explore.
+Central Park's 843 acres have offered a welcome escape from the concrete jungle of New York City since the mid-19th century, and 42 million people visit this green oasis every year.
+New Yorkers and visitors alike come to Central Park year-round to exercise, relax and explore.

-Welcoming nearly 800,000 visitors daily during the holiday season, Rockefeller Center is a great destination for visitors any time of year (and less crowded, though still nearly half a million people visit daily year round!)
-Built during the Great Depression, the complex's architecture and artwork make it destination-worthy, even without all the shops, restaurants and activities happening.
+Rockefeller Center is a great destination for visitors any time of year, but it's an especially big draw during the holiday season, with its famous Christmas tree and ice skating rink.
+Built during the Great Depression, the complex's Art Deco architecture and works of art make it destination-worthy, even without all the shops, restaurants and activities happening.

-There are so many reasons to come to Times Square, it's no wonder than 400,000 people pass through the neighborhood daily, including 50 million visitors annually.
-The neighborhood has become more pedestrian-friendly with reduced traffic and more plazas created with seating and tables for relaxing and people watching, as well as food carts offering quick, yet delicious food to enjoy.
+Times Square, with its gaudy lights and legendary status, draws more than 400,000 people daily.
+It's one busy place, quintessential New York City for many visitors.
+The neighborhood has become more pedestrian-friendly with reduced traffic and more plazas with seating and tables for relaxing and people watching, as well as food carts where you can get a snack and drink to fuel up.